%!TEX encoding = UTF-8 Unicode

 Provide datasets, sample questionnaires, lists of experimental stimuli or other materials in numbered appendices.

-However, materials spanning more than a couple of pages or which are not plain text should preferably not be included in the PDF, but can be bundled in a ZIP or RAR archive together with the main file.
+However, materials spanning more than a page should preferably not be included in the PDF, but can be bundled in a ZIP or RAR archive together with the main file.

 \section{Results}